JanDub-code/JanDub-code/README.md

 - 👋 Hi, I’m Jan Dub
-- 👀 I’m interested in C++, Python, data science
+- 👀 I’m interested in Software engineering
-- 🌱 I’m currently learning C++, mathematics (persuing degree in Compturer Science)
+- 🌱 I’m currently persuing degree in Compturer Science
-- 💞️ I’m looking to collaborate on projects in - none currently
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me [Linkedin](https://www.linkedin.com/in/jan-dub-092aa422a/) or dubstolcova@gmail.com